 Winkler explained her research into these behaviors in an October 13, 2015, talk titled "Children Are Not Colorblind," delivered at the Madison Public Library's Central Branch in downtown Madison and recorded for Wisconsin Public Television's University Place.
 She explained how children's conceptions of race are tied to their cognitive development as well as parental and societal messages.

 Winkler argued that adults shouldn't ignore or discourage children's questions about race.
 In fact, she pointed to studies that indicate simply encouraging children to be "colorblind," rather than grappling with the complexities of race, can reinforce prejudice and make it harder for people to work against racism in the long run.

-- Race is a social construct, and it differs from one culture to another — for instance, the idea of what "black" means racially varies quite a bit among, say, the U.S., U.K., South Africa and Brazil.
+- Race is a social construct, and it differs from one culture to another — for instance, the idea of what "black" means racially varies quite a bit among, say, the United States, United Kingdom, South Africa and Brazil.

 - Many people use terms like "prejudice" and "racism" interchangeably, but social scientists like Winkler make finer distinctions.
 "Categorizing" is a normal process of grouping things according to common characteristics, but it becomes "stereotyping" when one adds cultural presumptions to a given category.
 Stereotyping in turn becomes "prejudice" when one adds the belief that a categorized group's presumed characteristics are superior to another's.
 Prejudice can develop into "racism" when it is combined with group social power and becomes systemic.